hist3907b-winter2015/module3-wranglingdata/twarc.md

 `twarc.py --search ferguson > tweets.json`

 This command tells your machine to run the code in the Twarc.py file, which asks Twitter to search and return all tweets with 'ferguson' in them, and then to write them to a file called 'tweets.json'.
-Can you collect tweets related to Hist3907b?
+There might be a lot of tweets; this could take some time.
+(You might try to collect tweets related to Hist3907b instead, as that will be a *much* smaller dataset, just to see what's going on.)

 ### Extracting Geolocated tweets